Top 30 JavaScript Interview Questions and Answers for 2024

 What is the

-operator returns a string indicating the type of a variable or expression:"undefined"
+typeofoperator returns a string indicating the type of a variable or expression:"undefined""object""boolean""number""bigint""string""symbol""function"

 -